 If you miss going up to to the players at your club and saying “you hold” (giving them a hand and an auction and asking what they do), never fear you can set up a poll at Bridge Winners and get plenty of opinions.
 You can discuss any and all bridge topics there as well.
 Yes it’s social media for bridge players!

 However I personally like doing bridge problems by myself.
-Bridge Today has made all their quizzes free for the month of April.
+Bridge Today has made all their quizzes free this Spring.
 My favorites are the card combinations.

 Another thing I enjoy doing is the Bridge Master interactive play problems; you can find them in the practice area at BBO.
 The suits never break well, so try to figure out how to make the hand anyway.